How to Win an Immigration Appeal – Top Tips From Gulbenkian Andonian Solicitors

 Provide solid documentation

 Whether you’re using a legal expert or not, providing sufficient and compelling documentation to prove your full eligibility to the immigration request you’re making is pivotal to the success of your appeal.
 Have all the necessary documents ready and well arranged to the required order.

 Be Compliant with the Tribunal Guidelines.

 The Tribunal gives a set of guidelines such as deadlines and document orders that should be followed by the applicants of each type of immigration appeals.
 You need to know the exact guidelines you need to follow for your appeal and ensure that you’re fully compliant when submitting your application to the Tribunal.

-How to Submit Your Appeal
+How an Immigration Professional can Help You Submit Your Appeal

 If you’re making the appeal through a solicitor or an immigration adviser, the process is pretty easy as the professional will do nearly everything for you.
 The immigration/legal expert will submit the application online through the MyHMCTS service unless you’re in detention.
 If you are detained, a paper appeal will apply.